extraes/BW-Chaos/README.md

   - Add 7 new effects, No Ammo, Simon Says, Peep the Horror, Wrong Mag, Mass Effect, Low Gravity, and Cage

-  - Add bag randomizer (I haven't tested it much, but it makes sense in my head)
+  - Added 4 new preferences

+      - Bag Randomizer: Effects are removed from rotation when selected until under 8 are still in rotation, at which point the effects in rotation are reset.

+      - Effect on Scene Load: Runs the effect when a scene is loaded.
+Use 'Mass Effect' with this to run multiple effects on scene load.

+      - Max Active Effects: Stops the oldest effect if the most recent effect causes the number of active effects to exceed the maximum.
+Useful for performance maybe?
+Doesn't affect manually running effects tho.

+      - Modulate Effect Time: Makes the time per effect change from 10 to 30 over time.

   - Fixed slowmo punch

   - Centralized audio playing (mostly) & tied other audio players to mixers

-    - This should fix things like MyMemeFolder being too loud, or ignoring your audio mixer settings
+    - This should fix things like FartWithReverb being too loud, or ignoring your audio mixer settings

-  - Add stats for myself and other mod makers
+  - Add stats to the webserver for myself and other mod makers, and make Chaos the first to implement it/

+  - Increased the update rate of the effect timer

+  - Just a quick heads up, this release hasn't been tested as thoroughly as I would normally like, but I've been sitting on it for months, and I've been waiting to release ItemSync alongside it, so here's both of 'em.

 - New in 2.2.0